-- And on Thursday, nothing felt more relaxing while I was getting my hair cut, than knowing that I did not need to scurry out afterwards.
-Instead a leisurely saunter to Sarah’s allowed our family to enjoy a delicious steak taco dinner.
+- And on Thursday, nothing felt more relaxing, than knowing that I did not need to scurry out after a meeting.
+Instead, a leisurely saunter to Sarah’s allowed our family to enjoy a delicious steak taco dinner.

 We don’t reimburse each other for ingredients because we figure what goes around comes around.
 In fact, I have realized that it is more economical to cook for two families at once, because ingredients are used up rather than lingering until they get wasted.